 Should I remodel?

 In recent years, many people have decided to remodel their homes instead of moving.
 This could be a viable alternative for some but the decision to do so has to make economic sense because of rising construction costs and other factors.
-Ken and Laima have spent the last three decades buying, selling and renovating homes.
-Their knowledge and experience are invaluable for those thinking of doing the same.
-Before you hire a contractor or head over to Home Depot, give Ken and Laima a call or text.
-They’ll point you in the right direction!
+We have spent the last three decades buying, selling and renovating homes.
+Our knowledge and experience are invaluable for those thinking of doing the same.
+Before you hire a contractor or head over to Home Depot, give us a call or text.
+We’ll point you in the right direction!

 • Purpose: Are you renovating to increase resale value, improve functionality, or simply update the look?
 Define your primary goals.